Difference Between Variance and Standard Deviation

 Variance is a method to find or obtain the measure between the variables that how are they different from one another and how much are they different from one another, whereas standard deviation shows us how the data set or the variables differ from the mean or the average value from the data set.

-Variance helps to find the distribution of Data in a population from a mean and Standard deviation also helps to know the distribution of data in population but standard deviation gives more Clarity about the deviation of data from a mean.
-In this article, we discuss the key differences between Variance vs Standard Deviation.
+Variance helps to find the distribution of data in a population from a mean and standard deviation also helps to know the distribution of data in population but standard deviation gives more clarity about the deviation of data from a mean.

 Standard Deviation is the square root of the variance.